 (1) Purpose.
 The purpose of the contaminated sites list is to identify:

-(a) All sites for which Ecology or PLIA has determined further remedial action is necessary under state cleanup law to:
+(a) All sites for which ecology or PLIA has determined further remedial action is necessary under state cleanup law to:

 (i) Confirm whether there is a threat to human health or the environment posed by a release or threatened release; or

-(ii) Address the threat posed by a release or threatened release, based on the criteria in subsection (5)(b) of this section; and
+(ii) Address the threat posed by a release or threatened release, based on the criteria in subsection (5) of this section; and

 (b) For each listed site, the site’s current remedial action status.

 (2) Adding a site to the list.
-After an initial investigation under WAC 173-340-310 or 374-45-040, Ecology will add a site to the contaminated sites list if Ecology or PLIA determines further remedial action is necessary under state cleanup law to:
+After an initial investigation under WAC 173-340-310 or 374-45-040, ecology will add a site to the contaminated sites list if ecology or PLIA determines further remedial action is necessary under state cleanup law to:

 (a) Confirm whether there is a threat to human health or the environment posed by a release or threatened release; or

-(b) Address the threat posed by a release or threatened release, based on the criteria in subsection (5)(b) of this section.
+(b) Address the threat posed by a release or threatened release, based on the criteria in subsection (5) of this section.

 (3) Tracking the remedial action status of a site.
-For each site on the contaminated sites list, Ecology will track and include on the list the site’s remedial action status.
+For each site on the contaminated sites list, ecology will track and include on the list the site’s remedial action status.
 Ecology may change the remedial action status of a site to reflect current conditions.

 (4) Splitting or combining sites on the list.
 Ecology may split or combine sites on the contaminated sites list consistent with its authority under chapter 70A.305 RCW.

-(5) Criteria for removing a site from the list.
-Ecology will remove a site from the contaminated sites list if, and only if, Ecology or PLIA determines that:

-(a) The listing of the site is erroneous; or

-(b) The site meets the following criteria:
+(5) Removing a site from the list.
+Ecology will remove a site from the contaminated sites list if, and only if, ecology or PLIA determines that the listing is erroneous or that the site meets the applicable criteria in this subsection.
+A person does not need to submit a petition under subsection (6) of this section for ecology to remove a site from the contaminated sites list.

-(i) For sites where the selected cleanup action is permanent:
+(a) Permanent cleanup action.
+For sites where the selected cleanup action is permanent, a site must meet the following criteria to be removed from the list:

-(A) All cleanup standards have been achieved; and
+(i) All cleanup standards have been achieved; and

-(B) All necessary remedial actions under state cleanup law have been completed;
+(ii) All necessary remedial actions under state cleanup law have been completed.

-(ii) For sites where the selected cleanup action is not permanent and does not include containment:
+(b) Nonpermanent cleanup action without containment.
+For sites where the selected cleanup action is not permanent and does not include containment, a site must meet the following criteria to be removed from the list:

-(A) All cleanup standards have been achieved; and
+(i) All cleanup standards have been achieved; and

-(B) All necessary remedial actions under state cleanup law, except confirmation monitoring and periodic reviews, have been completed; or
+(ii) All necessary remedial actions under state cleanup law, except confirmation monitoring and periodic reviews, have been completed.

-(iii) For sites where the selected cleanup action is not permanent and includes containment:
+(c) Nonpermanent cleanup action with containment.
+For sites where the selected cleanup action is not permanent and includes containment, a site must meet the following criteria to be removed from the list:

-(A) All cleanup standards have been achieved;
+(i) All cleanup standards have been achieved;

-(B) All necessary construction has been completed;
+(ii) All necessary construction has been completed;

-(C) All necessary operation and maintenance activities have been completed, except for the following:
+(iii) All necessary operation and maintenance activities have been completed, except for the following:

-(I) Passive maintenance activities, such as monitoring, inspections, or periodic repairs; or
+(A) Passive maintenance activities, such as monitoring, inspections, or periodic repairs; or

-(II) For solid waste landfills permitted under chapter 173-304, 173-350, or 173-351 WAC, any operation or maintenance activities of systems for explosive gas control, leachate collection, or surface water run-on or runoff management;
+(B) For solid waste landfills permitted under chapter 173-304, 173-350, or 173-351 WAC, any operation or maintenance activities of systems for explosive gas control, leachate collection, or surface water run-on or runoff management;

-(D) All necessary performance monitoring has been completed;
+(iv) All necessary performance monitoring has been completed;

-(E) Sufficient confirmation monitoring has been completed to demonstrate that the cleanup action effectively contains the hazardous substances of concern at the site;
+(v) Sufficient confirmation monitoring has been completed to demonstrate that the cleanup action effectively contains the hazardous substances of concern at the site;

-(F) Any required institutional controls are in place and have been demonstrated to be effective in protecting public health and the environment and the integrity of the cleanup action;
+(vi) Any required institutional controls are in place and have been demonstrated to be effective in protecting public health and the environment and the integrity of the cleanup action;

-(G) Any required financial assurances are in place; and
+(vii) Any required financial assurances are in place; and